ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 #### Step 3: Add a Cloud Object Storage instance

 Use Cloud Object Storage to store training dat1.
-After you create an instance Cloud Object Storage, Watson Studio, Watson Machine Learning, and Watson OpenScale will be able to access the buckets that are created as part of the model creation process.
+After you create an instance Cloud Object Storage, Watson Studio, Watson Machine Learning, and {{site.data.keyword.aios_short}} will be able to access the buckets that are created as part of the model creation process.

 1. Use your primary IBMid to log into your IBM Cloud account.
 2. From the IBM Cloud Dashboard, click the Add resource button, then click Storage.